-A manufacturing company is concerned about COVID-19 spreading amongst its staff – the nature of their work means they are unable to work from home.
+A manufacturing company is concerned about COVID-19 spreading amongst its staff.

-The company is considering a range of measures to keep its employees safe, including regular cleaning, wearing face coverings, and asking staff to complete a short questionnaire at the start of each week about whether or not they have any symptoms.
+The company is considering a range of measures to keep its employees safe, including regular cleaning and asking staff to complete a short questionnaire at the start of each day about whether or not they have any symptoms.